Why My Lawyer Advised Me to Waive the Preliminary Hearing

 Why Are Preliminary Hearings Important?

-The multifaceted importance of preliminary hearings can be better appreciated by examining their key functions:
+The significance of preliminary hearings extends beyond mere procedural formality and can be understood through their multiple key functions:

 Promotional Banner